2020–21 Old Dominion Monarchs women's basketball team

 The 2020–21 Old Dominion Monarchs women’s basketball team represented Old Dominion University during the 2020–21 NCAA Division I women's basketball season.
-The team was led by first-year head coach DeLisha Milton-Jones, and played their home games at the Chartway Arena in Norfolk, Virginia as a member of Conference USA.
+The team was led by first-year head coach DeLisha Milton-Jones, and played their home games at the Chartway Arena in Norfolk, Virginia, as a member of Conference USA.

 Schedule and results

+The Monarchs finished the season at 13–11, with a 7–9 record in conference play.